JumpTask logo

 • Hospitals and nursing homes

-• Community colleges with a paid CNA program
+• School or community college programs with a paid CNA track

 What to expect:

-• CPR certification and basic patient care classes
+• CPR certification and basic patient care classes, sometimes paired with classroom instruction

 • A clear path into long-term healthcare roles with advancement

 The best part?
-These jobs often include benefits, guaranteed placement, and upward mobility, making them perfect for people starting over or changing careers.
+These positions often include benefits, guaranteed placement and employment, and upward mobility, making them perfect for people starting over or changing careers.

 Common paths: